Ccolson91/Ccolson91/README.md

 <h3 align="center">...and I build things that live on the internet!</h3>

-- 🔭 I’m currently working on a [project management app!](https://github.com/Ccolson91/foundations-capstone)
+- 🔭 I’m currently working on a [project management app!](https://github.com/Ccolson91/project-management-app)

-- 🌱 I’m currently learning **Javascript & FULLSTACK development fundamentals!**
+- 🌱 I’m currently learning **Java Development with Spring!**

 - 👨‍💻 All of my projects are available at [https://ccolson91.github.io](https://ccolson91.github.io)

-- 💬 Ask me about **Javascript, Node.js, Express or Postgres!**

 - 📫 How to reach me **christiancolson91@gmail.com**